 It isn’t just colorful walls that can derail a potential sale.
 Busy or bright patterns on wallpaper, tiles or flooring can be a problem for some people.

-“Those are much harder to change than just paint and can have more of an effect on value,” says Amanda Rogers, a Realtor with Rogers Real Estate Group in Ada, Michigan.
+“Those are much harder to change than just paint and can have more of an effect on value,” says Amanda Rogers, broker/owner of Rogers Neighborhood Realty in Lowell, Michigan.

 If you don’t have any reason to think you’ll be moving, go ahead and be creative.
 Otherwise, think twice about loud designs and bold colors.